 As previously noted, the delay reported in the January 2024 schedule update was the recognition of additional time needed to finalize utility relocation plans which has now been incorporated into the schedule.
 This was a concern because utility relocations are an early work item that controls access to most of the project.
-The PMOC remained concerned that the project is using valuable schedule contingency prior to the actual start of construction when contingency will be most needed.
-The PMOC notes that in the previous update schedule contingency had decreased from 204 to 173 workdays.
-The current schedule update has maintained the 173 workdays of contingency float.
-Initially, the revised Master Schedule alleviated much of the PMOC's concerns about schedule slippage by shifting the RSD but the schedule is still sensitive to changes and adjustments and must be carefully maintained.
+The PMOC was concerned that the project was using valuable schedule contingency prior to the actual start of construction when contingency will be most needed.
+The revised Master Schedule (FFGA+27) of August 2024 had alleviated much of the PMOC's concerns about schedule slippage by shifting the RSD but the schedule was still sensitive to changes and adjustments and must be carefully maintained.
+However, the PMOC now observes that the schedule contingency had decreased from 204 to 84 workdays very quickly.
+The current schedule update lost 89 workdays of contingency float.
+Significant losses to contingency float cannot be absorbed in the schedule.
 It is absolutely essential that the project adheres to the schedule performance objectives from this point forward.
 Lastly, the PMOC has not confirmed the adequacy of TJPA's schedule contingency since TJPA extended their schedule for the revised forecast FFGA date of July 2027.
 It is anticipated that adequate schedule contingency will be determined at the future FTA/PMOC Risk Refresh effort for the revised schedule and updated cost estimates.